Skip to main content

 Loop-carried dependencies

-For a piece of code to be successfully parallelized, one needs to be able to split it into independent parts.
-Not all codes can be easily parallelized, and the biggest obstacle to parallelization are loop-carried dependencies.
+For a piece of code to be successfully parallelized, it needs to be split into independent parts.
+Not all code can be easily parallelized, and the biggest obstacle to parallelization is the presence of loop-carried dependencies.

 To illustrate what loop-carried dependencies are, consider the following loop: